rizaldevs/cybermod/docs/pyromod/listen/user.md

-### *class* pyromod.listen.User
+### *class* cybermod.listen.User

 Bases: `pyrogram.types.user_and_chats.user.User`

-The `pyromod.listen.User` class is an extension of the `pyrogram.types.user_and_chats.user.User` class.
-It provides additional methods for working with User objects with pyromod.
+The `cybermod.listen.User` class is an extension of the `pyrogram.types.user_and_chats.user.User` class.
+It provides additional methods for working with User objects with cybermod.

 ### *bound method* listen(*args, **kwargs):